Finding issues

 The issue lookups can be configured on the Find issue tab:

-Find issue by issue key extracted from the message Subject (built-in, always active):
+Find issue by issue key extracted from the message Subject.
+This is always active.

-It extracts parts from the mail Subject that looks like an issue key.
+It extracts parts from the mail Subject that look like an issue key.

 It checks if there is an issue with the extracted issue key.